Updated June 6, 2021

 - Advanced liver failure, when there should also be obvious weight loss and poor appetite.

-There are in fact many other rare causes such as Addison’s disease, portosystemic shunts, hypercalcaemia (usually from cancer) or diabetes insipidus but don’t worry too much about these.
-The trick is simply to know that routine blood and urine testing should get you a long way towards finding the answer.
+There are in fact many other rare causes such as Addison’s disease, portosystemic shunts, hypercalcaemia (most commonly from anal gland tumours) or diabetes insipidus but don’t worry too much about these.
+The trick is simply to know that routine blood tests and urine testing should get you a long way towards finding the answer.
 Whatever the cause, drinking excessively is a sign to take seriously.

 Early detection is vital for some diseases.
 So if you have a dog who starts drinking more, even if they don’t seem unwell, let us take a look!
 It might be nothing, or it might just be the clue that saves your dog.